2022 Discover the Hidden Treasures and Traditions of the Hokuriku Region of Japan

-Day 1 – Leaving home by March 30th you will cross the International Date Line to arrive on March 31st at Narita Airport near Tokyo Japan.
-You will be met by one of your guides at the airport and escorted to the Nikko Airport Hotel for your first nights’ stay.
+Day 1 – Leave home by April 13th.
+You will cross the International Date Line arriving at Haneda Airport near Tokyo on April 14th.
+One of your guides will meet you at the airport and escort you to Hotel Mystay Premium Omari for your first nights’ stay.

-Day 2 – Breakfast is provided each day at all of your hotel with choice of Japanese and Western foods.
+Day 2 – Breakfast is provided each day at all of your hotels with choice of Japanese and Western foods.
 Your large piece of luggage will be sent on to our hotel in Kanazawa.
 Bring a small bag or backpack with essentials for two nights.
-We’ll board a bullet train from Narita to Fukui, Japan, arriving at 2:15 pm and lodge at the Dormy Inn Hotel for two nights.
-After dropping off our small bags we will take a short train ride to Ichijodani Asakura Clan Ruins, the historic ruins of a 400 year old castle town.
+We’ll board a bullet train from Tokyo to Fukui, Japan.
+After dropping off our small bags at the Dormy Inn Hotel, where we will stay for two nights, we will take a short train ride to Ichijodani Asakura Clan Ruins, the historic ruins of a 400 year old castle town.
 Some of the walled homes and gardens of the samurai, merchants and craftsmen have been reconstructed.
 We will have dinner together this evening.

-Day 3 – At 9 am a private coach will take us to Eiheiji, The Temple of Eternal Peace, founded in 1244 by Zen Master Dogen.
-It is an active monastery where practitioners eat, clean up, chant, sleep and sit zazen sincerely.
+Day 3 – At 9 AM a private coach will take us to Eiheiji, The Temple of Eternal Peace, founded in 1244 by Zen Master Dogen.
+It is an active monastery where practitioners eat, clean, chant, sleep and sit zazen sincerely.
 In the afternoon we will explore the 1500 year old history of Echizen Washi Village.
 At the Udatsu Paper and Craft Museum you can see the entire paper making process.
 Next, to Echizen Pottery Village.
 Echizen pottery is a style that appeared in the late Heian era.
-In modern times the spark of making Echizen pottery has been revived with a pottery school, Ceramic Center and Sculpture Park.
+In modern times the spark of making Echizen pottery has been revived with a pottery school, Ceramic Center, and Sculpture Park.

-Day 4 – This morning, we will travel by train to Kaga Onsen famous for its hot springs.
-A local bus will take u to Yamanaka Onsen up in the mountains approaching the Japanese Alps.
-We’ll begin with an easy walk through Kakusenkei Gorge, a stunning path runs along a river with small waterfalls and picture perfect rock formations.
+Day 4 – This morning, we will travel by train to Kaga Yamashiro Onsen Midori no Yado, famous for its onsen baths, where you will need to share a room.
+A local bus will take us to Yamanaka Onsen in the mountains approaching the Japanese Alps.
+We’ll begin with an easy walk through Kakusenkei Gorge, where a stunning path runs along a river with small waterfalls and picture perfect rock formations.
 You can shop along Yuge-Kaido Street to visit craft shops which include the local lacquerware.
-Next to the Natadera Cave Temple founded in 717.
-Located near Mount Hakusan, it has been a sacred place to pray to the deities of nature since ancient times (Jomon 14,000 to 300 BCE).
+Next, to the Natadera Cave Temple founded in 717, Located near Mount Hakusan.
+It has been a sacred place to pray to the deities of nature since ancient times (Jomon 14,000 to 300 BCE).
 If we have time we’ll stop at the potter, Rosanjin’s Iroha Soan.
 Japanese American artist, Isamu Noguchi and Rosanjin were close friends.
 In the late afternoon we’ll travel to Kanazawa, lodging at Hotel Resol Trinity for three nights.
 We’ll have dinner together this evening.
 Afterwards, we can stroll through the Castle Park to view the special fall night lighting.

 Day 5 – This morning we’ll visit Kenrokuen, considered one of the 3 most beautiful public gardens in Japan.
 The Karasaki pines here are famous for being secured by large ropes each year to protect from the heavy snow.
 Other famous features are Kotoji-toro, a stone lantern with 2 legs, 1 on land and 1 in the water, Flying Crane Bridge, and the oldest fountain in all Japan, operated by natural water pressure.
 Kenrokuen is a large, naturalistic Edo style stroll garden and is much like a pilgrimage circuit with a sequence of lovely scenes.
 At 12:30 pm, we’ll have lunch at the Contemporary Museum of Art’s Fusion 21 Café.
 Afterwards we’ll walk to the beautiful Nomura Samurai house and garden.
 Here, we can catch a glimpse of the life of a wealthy Samurai family in the Edo period when Japan was still secluded from the outside world.
 Cypress, ebony, rosewood, persimmon and paulownia woods were used to construct and decorate this house.
 The garden of this home is ranked as one the most beautiful in all Japan.
 The rest of your day is free to explore the many small museums, shops, and sites in Kanazawa.

-Day 6– At 8:30am this morning we’ll board a Private Coach that will take us to Ogimachi Village in the beautiful mountainous Shirakawago area of Gifu prefecture.
-Here, at this Unesco World Heritage site is a collection of 250 year old Gassho-zukuri houses (thatched roof farm houses with triangular roofs constructed like hands in prayer).
+Day 6– We will travel to Ogimachi Village in the beautiful mountainous Shirakawago area of Gifu prefecture this morning.
+Here, at this Unesco World Heritage site is a collection of 250 year old Gassho-zukuri houses (thatched roof farmhouses with triangular roofs constructed like hands in prayer).
 The roofs are made without nails and are built to withstand the weight of heavy snow.
 They have survived so long because of the custom of ‘yui’ in which villagers help each other re-thatch the roofs.
 This is a daunting task involving hundreds of workers and this cooperation is one of the reasons these villages received World Heritage status.
 You will have an opportunity to see how people lived long ago within these houses and how the silk production industry has been revived in this town.
 We’ll spend about 3 hours exploring the area and having lunch.
 We should be back in Kanazawa by around 2:30pm.
 The rest of your day is free to wander.

-Day 7– After breakfast we’ll take the train to Nanao, lodging at Yumemurino Yado Biwanso for the night.
-This is the only night that you will need to share a room.
+Day 7– After breakfast we’ll take the train to Nanao, on the Noto Peninsula lodging at Yumemurino Yado Biwanso for one night.
+You will need to share a room at this ryokan.
 All rooms have private bathroom.
 This is your chance to spend a restful day at the hotel’s onsen or next door at Wakura Onsen, a famous 1200 year old luxury hot spring resort.
 If you still have plenty of energy you can taxi to Noto Island to visit the Glass Art Museum.
 We’ll have dinner together this evening.

 Day 8 – This morning, a private coach will take us to Takaoka.
 On the way, we’ll admire the Amaharashi seaside and stop at Himi Seaside Botanical Garden.
 In Takaoka we will lodge at Hotel Route-Inn for two nights